jevi061/ops/README.md

 ## Ops

-A simple pipeline tool that allows you to run shell commands on local or remote ssh servers.
+A simple pipeline tool that allows you to run shell commands on local and remote ssh servers.

 ## Installation